What is hematocrit?

-Imagine red blood cells as the subway system of your blood.
-They transport oxygen and nutrients to various locations in your body, making their role vital to your health.
-Your body relies on the correct proportion of red blood cells for you to stay healthy.
+Hematocrit is the percentage of red blood cells in the total blood volume.
+Red blood cells are vital to your health.
+Imagine them as the subway system of your blood.
+They transport oxygen and nutrients to various locations in your body.
+For you to stay healthy, your body needs to have the correct proportion of red blood cells.

-The laboratory test for your hematocrit is performed using a centrifuge, which is a machine that spins at a high rate to cause the contents in your blood to separate.
-A laboratory specialist will add a special anticoagulant to keep your blood from clotting, allowing it to separate.
+In the laboratory, your hematocrit is evaluated using a centrifuge, which is a machine that spins at a high rate to cause the contents of your blood to separate.
+A lab specialist will add a special anticoagulant to keep your blood from clotting.

-While the laboratory that tests the blood the sample may have its own ranges, generally accepted ranges for hematocrit depend on your gender and age.
-According to the Mayo Clinic, typical ranges are as follows (Mayo Clinic):
+While the laboratory that tests the blood sample may have its own ranges, generally accepted ranges for hematocrit depend on your gender and age.
+Typical ranges are as follows:

-Children ages 15 and under have a separate set of ranges as their hematocrit level changes rapidly as a child ages.
-The specific lab that analyzes the results will determine that hematocrit range of normalcy for a child based on his or her age.
+Children ages 15 and under have a separate set of ranges, as their hematocrit levels change rapidly with age.
+The specific lab that analyzes the results will determine the normal hematocrit range for a child of a certain age.

 - bone marrow diseases